awslabs/aws-sdk-rust/README.md

 In order to use the SDK for Rust, you must already have Rust and Cargo installed.
 If you don't, these instructions will show you how to install Rust and Cargo: https://doc.rust-lang.org/book/ch01-01-installation.html

 ## Getting Help

+## Feedback and contributing

+Navigate to

+Because the code on this repo has been code generated, **please do not submit code changing PRs to this repo**.
+If you would like to make a code contribution to the SDK, please submit a PR to the code gen machinery on the [Smithy-Rust code generator repo](https://github.com/awslabs/smithy-rs).

 ## Security